 Pattern’s multi-channel ecommerce software Predict can provide that data to brand partners so they know exactly where the issues are at and who the culprits are.

-According to Craven, brands should be “explicit” about what their MAP pricing is and that they have the right to terminate their relationships with resellers if MAP pricing is violated.
+According to Craven, brands should be “explicit” about what their MAP pricing is and that they have the right to terminate their relationships with resellers if MAP pricing is violated and decreasing brand control.
 The consequences of violations should be made clear to resellers and serious enough that they want to avoid violation.

 It’s also important to enforce your pricing policy equally across all channels for all vendors, even if one of those vendors (like Amazon) is pulling in a majority of your sales.
 Differential treatment can not only violate antitrust laws but accelerate price erosion, making the cost of not enforcing your policy consistently far greater than the cost of cutting off a reseller.